Sevenforest/Digital-Cosmology/README_en.md

 * **Time Non-Realism:** Time is not a physical entity (dimension) but merely a "counter of state updates" based on energy conservation.
 * **Digital Cosmology:** The universe is not a continuum but a computer described by discrete values (integers).
 * **Denial of Wave Monism:** Wave functions do not exist as physical entities; particles behave deterministically.

+> **[Kernel Conclusion: Exclusion of Continuity]**
+> These axioms culminate in the **absolute exclusion of continuity** from physical reality.
+Within this framework, the "analog continuum" assumed by mainstream physics is treated as a statistical illusion emerging from discrete computational updates.

 ### 2. Implementation by AI
 Based on the vectors (constraints) provided by the author, the LLM derived the following logical conclusions (specifications).